 Some examples of accommodations that American University may provide include: visual fire alarm; electronic door; accessibility features in room, bathroom, or common area; and proximity to an elevator.
 Because of numerous locations on campus that are available for reduced-distraction study space, housing accommodations are not generally provided for academic-related needs.
 Students requesting an accommodation for time management reasons are encouraged to utilize skill-building workshops and services at the ASAC.
-We cannot guarantee a dust, allergen, mold, mildew-free, or quiet living environment.
+We cannot guarantee an allergen-free or quiet living environment.
 First year students have a high chance of being placed in a triple room.
 Residence halls, by nature, are a communal living experience.
-Students are encouraged, but not required, to live on campus, and some may find their needs may be better met living off-campus.
+Students are encouraged, but not required, to live on campus.

 Procedures for Requesting Disability-Related Housing Accommodations